tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 is not present, it is omitted from this construction (that is, it is zero length).

+If the party that generates the exported authenticator does so with a different connection than the party that is validating it, then the Handshake Context will not match, resulting in a CertificateVerify message that does not validate.
+This include situations in which the application data is sent via TLS-terminating proxy.
+Given a failed CertificateVerify validation, it may be helpful for the application to confirm that both peers share the same connection using a value derived from the exporter before taking a user-visible action.

 ### Finished

 A HMAC {{!HMAC=RFC2104}} over the hashed authenticator transcript, which is the